-A. Children under two (2) years of age must always be accompanied by either their parent(s) or a responsible adult Club member at all times.
-To maintain proper hygiene, baby/infant diapers may only be changed in Club designated locations, including either the Children’s Nursery, Family Change Room and/or the washroom for disabled persons located in the Club lobby (that contains a specially designed changing table/seat for this purpose).
+A. Children less than two (2) years of age must be accompanied by either of their parent(s) or a responsible adult Club Member at all times.
+To maintain proper hygiene, baby/infant diapers may only be changed in Club designated locations, including the Children’s Nursery, Family Changing Room and/or the washroom for disabled persons located in the Club lobby (that contains a specially designed changing table/seat for this purpose).
 Changing baby’s diapers in public areas is not permitted.
 Please request assistance from staff at the Membership Services Desk if you do not know the locations for any of these rooms.

 C. Children six (6) years of age or older are not permitted inside the changing rooms, locker rooms or rest rooms designated for the opposite gender even if accompanied by a parent or other supervising adult.

-G. Children under eighteen (18) years of age must be accompanied by either their parents or a responsible adult Club Member whenever entering the Club’s sauna facility.
+H. Children under eighteen (18) years of age must be accompanied by either their parent(s) or a responsible adult Club Member whenever entering the Club’s sauna facility.

-H. Children twelve (12) years of age and under are not permitted in the Club’s Locker Rooms, unless accompanied by either their parent, a designated caregiver or a responsible adult Club Member.
+I. Children twelve (12) years of age and under are not permitted in the Club’s Locker Rooms unless accompanied by either their parent, a designated caregiver or a responsible adult Club Member.

-B. Reservations for private breakfasts, luncheons, dinners and cocktail parties/receptions, involving groups of ten (10) or more should be made in advance through the Club’s Banquet/Catering Office.
+B. Reservations for private breakfasts, luncheons, dinners and cocktail parties/receptions, involving groups of twelve (12) or more should be made in advance through the Club’s Banquet/Catering Office.

 C. Special event reservations must be made at least two (2) days prior to the scheduled event.
-Members retain priority over guests for reservations.
-All guest reservations will be placed on a waiting list, subject to later confirmation.
-This does not apply to single members, who are allowed one special guest at all special events.
+Members retain priority over Guests for reservations.
+All Guest reservations will be placed on a waiting list, subject to later confirmation.
+(This does not apply to single Members, who are allowed one special Guest to all special events.)
 Cancellation policies outlined above shall be observed for each event.

 D. Hours of operation covering all Club dining facilities are regularly published both in the Club magazine (ACCENT) and on the Club’s official website (www.americanclub.org.tw).